 When you’re planning a European rail trip, you can either book individual tickets or get a railpass, which can be a better deal if you’re under 28, want more flexibility or are booking late.
 Here’s how the prices break down for the two different options on this route.

 Ticket prices vary depending on how early you book, with a limited number of cheap tickets available.
-So book as early as possible – on most routes you can book 3–4 months in advance – but beware these tickets are non-transferable so you’re tied to a specific train.
-Using the cheapest fares available, the total cost for trains on this route starts at €69.50 per person.
+So book as early as possible (on most routes you can book 3–4 months in advance) but beware these tickets are non-transferable so you’re tied to a specific train.
+Using the cheapest fares, the cost of trains on this route starts at €76.65 per person.

-- Barcelona > Valencia: from €12
+- Barcelona > Valencia: from €12.35

-- Valencia > Madrid: from €13
+- Valencia > Madrid: from €7

-- Madrid > Lisbon: from €33 (in a 4-berth sleeper)
+- Madrid > Porto: from €47.80

 - Porto > Lisbon: from €9.50

 The railpass option

 The Spain and Portugal by train itinerary involves four travel days across two countries, so the best option is the Global Pass for 4 travel days within 1 month.
 This costs €246 for adults, €185 for youths (aged 12–27) or €221 for seniors (aged 60+) in second class.

-As well as the pass, you also need to pay an extra compulsory reservation fee for all trains in Spain and for high-speed or sleeper services in Portugal.
-For this trip, the reservation fees come to €51, broken down as below, meaning the overall railpass cost starts from €236.
+As well as the pass, you also need to pay an extra compulsory reservation fee for all trains in Spain and for high-speed services in Portugal.
+For this trip, the reservation fees come to €28, broken down as below, meaning the overall railpass cost starts from €274.

 - Barcelona > Valencia: €6.50